scloud19/SECipedia/Ethical Hacking/hacking_web_apps:servers.md

+Look in Google Hacking for related searches

 Software/Websites
-  w3dt.net/tools/httprecon
+  shodan.io
+    Can search for vulnerable webservers in the search bar. w3dt.net/tools/httprecon
     Used for server fingerprinting
       aka: Makes requests to a webserver and looks at responses.
 If the responses match a pattern, you can deduce the webserver, etc. being everything.